Jeunese/jeunese.github.io/docs/guidelines.md

 ### Be positive

--  Look out for words like "can't" and "don't", e.g., instead of "You can't reconnect without signing in again", use "Sign in again to reconnect"
+-  Look out for words like "can't" and "don't", e.g., instead of *"You can't reconnect without signing in again"*, use *"Sign in again to reconnect"*.
--  Focus on the solution, not the error or mistake
--  Use missteps as an opportunity to encourage users to keep navigating through the product
+-  Focus on the solution, not the error or mistake; use missteps as an opportunity to encourage users to keep navigating through the product.
--  Be kind to users who encounter situations in the product UI that could be frustrating for them, such as 404 pages
+-  Be kind to users who encounter situations in the product UI that could be frustrating for them, such as 404 pages.

--  Turn error messages and 404 pages into positive reinforcement by guiding the user along until they complete their task
--  When a product fails, use a tone that encourages the user to come back or try again, e.g., "It's not you, it's us.
-Try again in a few minutes."
--  If a product requires an extended activity, direct the user with clear, conversational language, e.g., "Do you need more time?"
+Being positive doesn't mean being overly polite or aapologetic.
+Avoid overusing "please", "thank you", and "sorry", especially for normal operations of the program:

+-  Use "please" only in situations where you're asking someone to do something inconvenient or where the software is at fault.
+-  Use "thank you" when you're asking someone to provide input that is inconvenient or difficult to get.
+-  Use "sorry" only in situations that cause serious problems for the user, such as data loss.

+Use missteps as an opportunity to encourage users to keep navigating through the product.

 ## Product documentation

 Before writing product documentation, you should:

--  Understand the user persona: whether they are network admins, security officers, IT admins, end-users, security adminds, or data analytics specialists
+-  Understand the user persona: whether they are network administrators, IT administrators, security administrators, security officers, end-users,or data analysts.
--  Change the way you write your content based on the users and their expectations: be aware of user goals, needs, and backgrounds.
+-  Change the way you write based on the users and their expectations.
+Be aware of goals, needs, and backgrounds.
+Decide on the tone you use based on the product and target audience.
 -  Understand at what stage in the customer journey the user is when they read your content.
--  Decide on the tone you use based on the product and target audience.
--  Understand the product: narrow down your perspective on the functionality before drafting content.
-Then, be direct and focus on the topic while conveying information.
+-  Understand the product: narrow your perspective down to the specific functionality that requires content.

 ### Product knowledge guidelines

 To write clear and accurate content, you must aim to understand the product, users, and delivery modes.

--  Get in-depth technical knowledge of the product
+-  Develop in-depth knowledge of the product.
--  Understand the real-world conditions in which the user employs the product
+-  Understand the real-world use cases for the product or feature.
--  Understand the use cases and solution we are providing
+-  Understand the solution provided by the product or feature.
--  Identify the competitors and what the differentiator is
+-  Identify the competitors and what the product or feature differentiator is.
--  Consider globalisation standards, especially when writing UI copy because translated strings can be 2x longer
+-  Consider globalisation standards (strings can be 2x longer; content can be translated in an unfavourable way).
--  Be hands-on with the product; create information as we experience the product
+-  Create content based on a hands-on experience with the product or feature.
--  When writing content for the UI, keystroke the design flow the way a user would
--  When writing product documentation, keystroke the product and document as you perform the steps
+-  When writing content, walk through design flow the way a user would and document as you perform the steps.

-Delivery mode considerations:

--  Where will your content appear?
--  What display size are you writing for?
--  How will your content render between delivery modes?

--  Be positive, but not apologetic
--  Be conversational, but not colloquial
--  Be clear, but not formal

 ### Documentation writing guidelines